vapor-ware/synse-sdk/README.md

 ## Getting Started
-It is strongly recommended that you use a [release][releases] version of the SDK.
+It is strongly recommended that you use a [release][releases] version of the SDK if you are vendoring dependencies, e.g. with [dep][dep].
 The SDK can be installed with:

 ```
 go get -u github.com/vapor-ware/synse-sdk/sdk